The Importance of Warming Up

 IT’S ALL ABOUT THE BLOOD

 There is a direct correlation between heart rate and blood temperature.
-As your heart rate increases, the temperature of blood increases as it travels faster through the muscles.
+As your heart rate increases during the warm-up, the temperature of blood increases as it travels faster through the muscles.
 As blood temperature rises, the binding of oxygen to hemoglobin weakens.
 The weakening of oxygen to hemoglobin means easier access to oxygen for working muscles.
 As you can imagine, easier access to oxygen means an increase in muscular endurance.

 Warming up prior to working out also increases blood vessel dilation.
 Anyone who watches TV already knows what this means (think about any Viagra or Cialis commercial you’ve ever seen).
 Blood vessel dilation reduces the resistance of blood flow, making blood easier to pump.
 Easier pumping blood, coupled with increased oxygen availability from warmer temperatures, equals a sizable boost in physical performance.
 Before warming up, ask your doctor if your heart is healthy enough for sex…ugh, I mean working out.